TheNetAdmin/tiger-compiler/README.md

 # Tiger compiler

 ## Introduction
-This is a C++ implementation of Tiger Compiler, described in *Modern Compiler Implementation in C".
+This is a C++ implementation of Tiger Compiler, described in *Modern Compiler Implementation in C*.

 ## How to make